Polish Corridor: History of the area

 In the 10th century, Pomerelia was settled by Slavic Pomeranians, ancestors of the Kashubians, who were subdued by Bolesław I of Poland.
 In the 11th century, they created an independent duchy.
 In 1116/1121, Pomerania was again conquered by Poland.
 In 1138, following the death of Duke Bolesław III, Poland was fragmented into several semi-independent principalities.
 The Samborides, principes in Pomerelia, gradually evolved into independent dukes, who ruled the duchy until 1294.
 Before Pomerelia regained independence in 1227, their dukes were vassals of Poland and Denmark.
-Since 1308-1309, following succession wars between Poland and Brandenburg, Pomerelia was subjugated by the Monastic state of the Teutonic Knights in Prussia.
+Since 1308–1309, following succession wars between Poland and Brandenburg, Pomerelia was subjugated by the Monastic state of the Teutonic Knights in Prussia.
 In 1466, with the second Peace of Thorn, Pomerelia became part of the Polish–Lithuanian Commonwealth as a part of autonomous Royal Prussia.
 After the First Partition of Poland in 1772 it was annexed by the Kingdom of Prussia and named West Prussia, and became a constituent part of the new German Empire in 1871.
 Thus the Polish Corridor was not an entirely new creation: the territory assigned to Poland had been an integral part of Poland prior to 1772, but with a large degree of autonomy.

 Historical population

-Perhaps the earliest census data on ethnic or national structure of West Prussia (including areas which later became the Polish Corridor) is from 1819.
+Perhaps the earliest census data on the ethnic and national structure of West Prussia (including areas which later made up the corridor) is from 1819.